Academics |

 Academic Program

-Major/Minor Information for UAlbany Students
+Course equivalency information for UAlbany Students

-Courses may also satisfy major and minor requirements, upon approval by the department.
+Courses may also satisfy major and minor requirements, with approval by the associated academic department(s).
+You may file a request to have additional courses approved for equivalency as necessary.

-All courses taken abroad count towards UAlbany General Elective credits.
+All courses successfully completed through this program abroad that are not assigned a specific UAlbany course equivalency will at least count as UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
-You may file a request to have additional courses approved for equivalency as necessary.

 |